sudipmondalcse/SecDATA/README.md

 ### To start a run : <br/>

-Our computational configuration is as follows - Processor - Intel® Xeon(R) Silver 4215 CPU @ 2.50GHz × 16
+Our computational step as follows -
-Memory – 128 gb
-OS - Ubuntu 18.04.5 LTS
-python version 2.7

 Step 1: python kmer_v1.2.py 21 SRR11771595.fa kmer95.txt